Nizhny Novgorod: S-Train

 Nizhny Novgorod City Rail is a network of railway transport (S-Train) in the city.
 Together with the metro it forms a system of high-speed rail transport of the city.
 It has two lines: Sormovskaya and Priokskaya.
-It was founded on June 24, 2013, on the basis of the Gorky Railway, as an addition to the metro.
+It was founded on 24 June 2013, on the basis of the Gorky Railway, as an addition to the metro.

 Railway

 The Gorky Railway, a Russian Railways department which operates some 5700 km of rail lines throughout the Middle Volga region and 1200 km in Nizhny Novgorod Oblast, is headquartered in Nizhny Novgorod.
 Since 1862, there has been a railway connection between Nizhny Novgorod and Moscow.
 Overnight trains provide access to Nizhny Novgorod from Moscow, Saint Petersburg, Kazan, Yaroslavl and others. А fast train transports passengers between Nizhny Novgorod and Moscow in less than four hours.
-One can continue from Nizhny Novgorod eastward along the Trans-Siberian Railway, with direct trains to major cities in the Urals and Siberia, as well as to Beijing, Pyongyang, and Ulan-Bator.
+Passengers can continue from Nizhny Novgorod eastward along the Trans-Siberian Railway, with direct trains to major cities in the Urals and Siberia, as well as to Beijing, Pyongyang and Ulaanbaatar.

-The first high-speed rail Sapsan train to Moscow (Kursky Rail Terminal) and Saint Petersburg (Moskovsky Rail Terminal) was launched on July 30, 2010.
+The first high-speed rail Sapsan train to Moscow (Kursky Rail Terminal) and Saint Petersburg (Moskovsky Rail Terminal) was launched on 30 July 2010.
 The route has been run using Strizh trains since 2015.

 Suburban commuter trains (elektrichka) connect Nizhny Novgorod with Vladimir, Dzerzhinsk, Murom, Kirov, Arzamas, Zavolzhye, Balakhna, and others.

 Waterways

-Nizhny Novgorod is an important center of Volga cargo and passenger shipping.
+Nizhny Novgorod is an important centre of Volga cargo and passenger shipping.
 During summer, cruise vessels operate between Nizhny Novgorod, Moscow, Saint Petersburg, and Astrakhan.
 In 2006 a small number of Meteor-class hydrofoils resumed operations on the Volga river.
 In August 2019, river navigation within the region was resumed.
 The hydrofoil Valdai began to sail along the routes Nizhny Novgorod – Gorodets and Nizhny Novgorod – Makaryevo.